phac-nml/irida-next/docs-site/docs/development/development_processes/code_review.md

 Please keep in mind that code review is a process that can take multiple iterations, and reviewers may spot things later that they may not have seen the first time.

 * The first reviewer of your code is *you*.
 Before you perform that first push of your shiny new branch, read through the entire diff.
 Does it make sense?
 Did you include something unrelated to the overall purpose of the changes?
 Did you forget to remove any debugging code?
 * Write a detailed description as outlined in the [pull request guidelines](./pull_request_workflow).
-SOme reviewers may not be familiar with the feature or area of the codebase.
+Some reviewers may not be familiar with the feature or area of the codebase.
 Thorough descriptions help all reviewers understand your request and test effectively.
 * If you know your change depends on another being merge first, note it in the description and set a dependency.
 * Be grateful for reviewer's suggestions. ("Good call.
 I'll make that change.")
 * Don't take it personally.
 The review is of the code, not of you.